 So this go-round, we turned to a tried-and-true poultry preparation in the South: a buttermilk brine.
 It’s a surefire way to a tender, flavorful turkey.
 Dressing is arguably the most iterated of Thanksgiving sides, and ours is no exception.
-In lieu of the traditional bread base, we opt for rice, the historic starch of so many Southern kitchens.
+In lieu of the traditional bread base, we opt for Carolina Gold rice (available on the Local Palate Marketplace), the historic starch of so many Southern kitchens.
 Sweet potatoes really need no introduction, nor do they need much to make them shine.
 We slice the nutrient-rich spuds thin, shingle them in a skillet, and voilà: They’re ready to roast in butter and herbs à la the classic French side pommes anna.

 Now, it sounds like it’s time for a palate cleanser.
 Enter our sweet-tart citrus salad.
-Loosely inspired by ambrosia, the bygone Southern recipe that’s ripe for a comeback (you heard it here first), it provides a much-needed pop of acid on the Thanksgiving plate—meaning it also makes an excellent stand-in for cranberry sauce.
+Loosely inspired by ambrosia, the bygone Southern recipe that’s ripe for a comeback (you heard it here first), this salad provides a much-needed pop of acid on the Thanksgiving plate—meaning it also makes an excellent stand-in for cranberry sauce.
 It’s bright and bracing, and can be made ahead of time and left to marinate while you work on other dishes.
 And rounding out the menu is a batch of quick-braised chard.
 This is your super simple side to whip up while the turkey rests—because every Thanksgiving spread needs one or two of those.

 And there you have it: a menu of reimagined classics.
 Consider it your blueprint to a modern Southern Thanksgiving.

 Turns out, the big bird needs a full buttermilk bath—we’re talking three quarts—as opposed to a pour-over marinade (now’s the time to clean out your fridge).
 It also benefits from a generous two-day drying out period for the optimal crispy skin.
 Those edits bring us to this recipe, which nails the elusive alchemy of crispy on the outside, juicy on the inside.

-Buttermilk is a magic ingredient.
+Buttermilk Breakdown: Buttermilk is a magic ingredient.
 In its most pure, farm-fresh form, it’s the fermented liquid byproduct of making butter.
 (By contrast, the mass-produced buttermilk on grocery store shelves is really just milk made sour by the addition of an acid.)
 Its mild acidity level works wonders in the kitchen, acting as a leavener in baked goods and tenderizer for meats.
 That’s why it’s key in our turkey brine.

 Nice Rack: There’s no need for a wire rack when you’ve got a bed of carrots, celery, and onion below the turkey.
 Plus, after the mirepoix has cooked (read: absorbed all the delicious drippings), you can use it in your gravy.

-No one likes a dried-out bird.
+Give it a Rest: No one likes a dried-out bird.
 Pull your turkey from the oven when a meat thermometer inserted into the thigh reads 165 degrees, then let it rest at least twenty minutes before carving to let the juices redistribute.

 Anatomy of a Dressing: The bones of any dressing are simple: starch, celery, onion, and herbs.
 From there, cooks can go crazy adding in a couple umami bombs, like mushrooms, sausage, oysters, and nuts.
 This recipe flips the script on the traditional bread base in favor of rice, and makes mushrooms the star—cooking alongside the rice in vegetable broth, they impart the dressing with their deeply savory essence.
 Bonus: It’s both vegetarian and gluten-free.

 Herb Up: This dressing isn’t super herb-forward.
 If that’s your jam, feel free to add in rosemary, sage, or thyme.

-We’re fans of swiss chard in this recipe, but other greens will do just fine.
+Pick Your Greens: We’re fans of swiss chard in this recipe, but other greens will do just fine.
 Here are some ideas.